-Dressing up isn’t Biblical and nowhere does the Bible imply that the clothes a man wears brings him any closer to God or more like God.
-In fact, the clothes of the disciples and Jesus himself were likely dirty from the ground as they were walking, the dust everywhere kicking up and making their clothes get covered.
+Dressing up isn’t Biblical and nowhere does the Bible imply that the clothes a man wears brings him any closer to God.
+In fact, the clothes of the disciples and Jesus himself were likely dirty from the ground and the dust they kicked up while walking.
 Yet, I’m pretty sure God loved them anyway.
 But one guy writes an article about dressing up for God and it somehow becomes part of “what we do” and it remains that way for over 100 years.
 Now, there’s nothing wrong with coming to church looking nice.
 In fact, it’s probably how some of you ended up with your spouse.
 But as times change and expectations change and the world around us changes, we have to be willing to change, too.
 We have to recognize when “what we do” does the opposite of what we want it to do.
 And then be willing to part with it.

 What we need is a fresh perspective.

 We have to take a step back and look at ourselves honestly – from top to bottom.
 Do we have ugly chairs in our lives?
 In our church?
 In our businesses?
-Because if we do we need to get rid of them.
-If you have a Bible or a Bible app on your phones, would you please go to Romans 13:8-10.
-Romans 13:8-10.
-This idea of needing to get rid of something scares us because we can’t help but take it personally.
+Because if we do, we need to get rid of them.
+This idea of needing to get rid of something bothers us because we often take it personally.
 It’s like telling us that everything we’ve done is wrong.
 But that’s not what it’s about at all.
 It’s not that we’ve done anything wrong.
 It’s a matter of doing what works.
-For example, our mission as a church is to bring people closer to Christ, so if we’re driving people away or we’re not connecting them to God in a way that’s meaningful to them, can we honestly say we are fulfilling our mission?
-Are we serving the purpose for which churches were created?
-Paul’s words this morning will remind us of exactly what that mission is.
+For example, our mission as a church is to bring people closer to Christ, but if we’re not doing that and we’re not connecting people to God in a meaningful way, then what we’re doing just isn’t working the way we want it to.
+Paul’s words this morning will remind us of exactly what our mission is supposed to be.

 Love is the fulfillment of the law.

 Paul writes about it so simply I think sometimes we forget it.
-We become rigid in our thinking over time.
-We get so caught up in routines and traditions that we can’t see they don’t work like they used to.
-And we become reluctant to change.
-Like the Pharisees and the church elders back in the early first century, we get so caught up keeping church going the way we are use to, we forget what it is all about.
-But Paul reminds us, it’s really about love of others.
-When we make the love of others our priority and our focus we are doing exactly what God wants us to do.
-When we love ourselves more than others, we end up turning inward and forgetting our real purpose.
+Love is the fulfillment of the law.
+Not anything else.
+Just love.
+But over time, we become rigid in our thinking about church and we forget this simple axiom.
+We get caught up in routines and traditions we don’t realize they are not working like they used to.
+Like the Pharisees and the church elders back in the early first century, we get so caught up keeping church going the way we are use to, we forget the mission to love our neighbor.
+But Paul reminds us, it’s about the love of others.
+When we make the love of others our priority, we are doing exactly what God wants us to do.

 Which brings us back to the ugly chair.

 Andy Stanley, senior pastor at North Point Community Church in Atlanta, once put it like this.
-Keeping an old couch in your home is fine.
+Keeping an old chair or couch in your home is fine.
 Nothing wrong with holding on to memories of the way things used to be.
-But holding on to old couches in church life is deadly.
-Because to an outsider, they see the couch for what it is.
+But holding on to old chairs in church life is deadly.
+Because to an outsider, they see it for what it is.
 An ugly piece of furniture.
 Something that needs to go in the trash bin.
 And they don’t understand why in the world we would hold onto it.
-But to us…to us they are filled with memories…because that’s the way we did it and that’s the way my parents did it and by golly that’s the way my children will do it, but your kids are thinking, “Really?”
-And honestly, weren’t there some things your parents did in church when you were growing up that you just didn’t understand?
+But to us…to us they are filled with memories…because that’s the way we did it and that’s the way my parents did it and by golly that’s the way my children will do it.
+But your kids are thinking, “Really?”
+And honestly, weren’t there some things your parents did when you were growing up that you just didn’t understand?
 But when you’re in it, you don’t see it that way.
-You see it as the way a church is supposed to be run.
-Our memories cloud our vision and these couches, these things that define church for us, become so draped in memories we don’t see them anymore for what they are; old, ugly couches that need to be let go.
+Our memories cloud our vision and these couches, these things that define church for us, become so draped in memories we don’t see them anymore for what they are; old, ugly chairs that need to be let go.
 If we want people to know the living God, he can’t be draped in dead things.
-We have to point to the living God in ways that are relevant to people today.
-If want our children, and our children’s children, and their children to live a life in God, then we have to meet them where THEY are instead of where WE are and be willing to constantly examine what we do.
-We have to be willing to let go of our old couches to reach those who are far from God.

 The challenge is recognizing what those ugly chairs are.

-We have to be willing to put everything under the microscope.
+We have to be willing to really examine everything we do.
 Odds are there will be stuff we don’t even realize are ugly chairs.
-Any church that is shrinking or stagnating instead of growing likely has some of them lying around.
-If the average age of a church just keeps going up, it’s likely some ugly chairs are sitting there unnoticed.
-We have to be open to change, we have to be willing to admit without shame when things are not going well.
-And instead of casting blame, look together for a solution to make it better.
+Most churches today have some of these lying around.
+The trick is to recognize them for what they are and then do something about it.
+And remember, it’s not about casting blame or that we’ve done something wrong.
+It’s about building a better mousetrap.
+It’s just about doing things BETTER.
 The same is true for other aspects in our lives.
 Is your marriage stale?
 Are there fewer customers coming to your business?
 Maybe you have some ugly chairs lying around you just haven’t seen.
 So we need to open our eyes.
 We need to be willing to look hard into that mirror and see what might be holding us back.
-And then do something about it.
 Pray about that this week.
-Pray about how open you are to change and if you’re willing to do the honest and hard work of looking in that mirror and doing something about it.
-And pray for God to help reveal to us what the ugly chairs are in our lives and see them for what they are.
+Pray for God to help reveal to us what the ugly chairs are in our lives and see them for what they are.

 Barna p.
 147.